BSc (Towson State University), MA (Towson State University), PhD (Bowling Green State University).

 He has published in such peer-reviewed journals as Journal of Applied Psychology, Personnel Psychology, Organizational Research Methods, and the International Journal of Selection and Assessment.
-Robie is currently a member of the editorial boards of Human Performance and the Journal of Business and Psychology.
+Robie is currently a member of the editorial boards of Human Performance, Journal of Business and Psychology, Journal of Personnel Assessments and Decisions, and the Journal of Research in Personality.
 Robie is also currently a member of the Professional Advisory Board for SkillSurvey, Inc., a firm that specializes in web-based reference-checking.
 Robie’s undergraduate education was at Towson University.
 Robie also received his master’s degree in Experimental Psychology from Towson University.
 Robie received his PhD in Industrial/Organizational Psychology from Bowling Green State University.

 Selected Grants and Awards

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×